Home

 Minnie made a life as a widow for 17 years.
 When she celebrated her 67th birthday in April 1937, said the Courier, she "was given a chicken dinner... at the home of her son-in-law and daughter, Mr. and Mrs. Dewey Scarlett.
 She was also presented with a birthday cake."
 Her grandsons Robert Lee Hall and Arthur Hall of Ohiopyle also attended.

-Scenes Minnie would have seen on her travels -- the Century of Progress Exposition in Chicago in 1934 (left) and the New York World's Fair in 1939.
+Scenes Minnie would have seen on her travels -- the Century of Progress in Chicago in 1934 (left) and the New York World's Fair in 1939.
+Below: with grandson Robert Lee Hall Sr. on his high school graduation day, 1943.
+Courtesy Robert L. Hall Jr.

-Perhaps the most ambitious of her travels was a November 1934 trip to Chicago for the Century of Progress Exposition, in company with Mr. and Mrs. Robert Sprowl and Helen Leonard; and in September 1939, when Minnie and her friend Annie Daniels went to New York City to take in the World's Fair.
+Perhaps the most ambitious of her travels was a November 1934 sojourn to Chicago for the Century of Progress Exposition, in company with her friends Mr. and Mrs. Robert Sprowl and Helen Leonard.
+Five years later, in September 1939, the intrepid Minnie and her friend Annie Daniels went to New York City to take in the World's Fair.

 Talented with needle and thread, Minnie entered her quilts in the annual Mill Run Community Fair, sponsored by the Mill Run Grange.
 Her creations were on exhibit with other quilts, along with displays of live stock and live entertainment throughout the two-day event.
 In September 1940, her appliquéd quilt took second place in the "Fancywork" category.
 At that same year's fair, distant cousins Ada (Whipkey) Minerd won top honors for her bread and dahlia flowers, Gertrude (Bowers) Miner received second prize for her beans and Ida (Burkholder) Younkin took home awards for her flowers in the categories of Larkspur, large Marigolds and Verbenia.

 Minnie died at the age of 80, at the home of her nephew Marion Hyatt in Uniontown, on Sept.
 19, 1949.
-Following a brief funeral at the Ohiopyle Baptist Church, and a longer one at the Sugar Loaf Union Church, she was buried in the Sugar Loaf Cemetery.
+Following a brief funeral at the Ohiopyle Baptist Church, and a longer one at the Sugar Loaf Union Church, her remains were laid to rest in Sugar Loaf Cemetery, just across the road.
 At the time, she was survived by 11 grandchildren and three great-grandchildren.

 ~ Son Hiram "Glenn" Hyatt ~